Fall Colors Featured in

 Fall colors in Nashville

 To enjoy fall foliage within the city of Nashville, check Bicentennial Capitol Mall State Park.
 This historic site is home to a variety of tree types lined along the main lawn.
 Another exciting option is taking a train from Tennessee Central Railway Museum and enjoying the view comfortably from the window.
-The station offers memorable Fall Foliage Excursion—a 120-mile round trip through the rolling hills of Middle Tennessee.
+The station offers a memorable Fall Foliage Excursion—120-miles through the rolling hills of Middle Tennessee.

 Fall colors outside Nashville